gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 #### Studio 3T (formerly known as Robo 3T or Robomongo)

-Anoher one we are showing here is [Studio 3T](https://robomongo.org/), a desktop application embedding the MongoDB shell.
+Another one we are showing here is [Studio 3T](https://robomongo.org/), a desktop application embedding the MongoDB shell.
 It is available for Windows, Mac and Linux.

 ![Alt Image Text](./images/studio3T.png "Studio 3T")